Digitization of Scalar Fields for Quantum Computing: Introduction

-In nice work by Macridin, Spetzouris, Amundson and Harnik (MSAH)~\cite{Macridin:2018gdw,Macridin:2018oli}, focused on phonon-electron interactions and building upon work by Somma~\cite{Somma:2016:QSO:3179430.3179434}, it was emphasized that the Nyquist-Shannon (NS) sampling theorem should be considered in the architecture of a quantum computer, the mapping of $\phi({\bf x})$ and the implementation of the Hamiltonian to achieve the desired accuracies in quantum simulations.
-The localization of the $\phi({\bf x})$ wavefunction in $\phi$-space and its curvature determine the extent and interval of sampling in $\phi$-space, i.e. $\phi_{\rm max}$ and $\delta_{\phi({\bf x})}$ (which dictate $n_Q$), required to reproduce the $\phi$-space wavefunction with exponential precision, scaling as $|\log|\log |\epsilon_{\rm dig} |||\sim n_Q$, where $\epsilon_{\rm dig}$ is the error introduced through digitization~\footnote{The use of $\epsilon$ in this paper indicates the precision to which the ground state energy of the continuous scalar field can be reproduced by a form digitized with qubit degrees of freedom.
-Most importantly, this is \emph{not} the $\epsilon$ commonly used in the quantum simulation literature to express the precision to which properties of a given Hamiltonian can be extracted on quantum hardware.
-Thus, $\epsilon$ in this paper characterizes the physics of field-digitization necessary to map the system onto a qubit Hamiltonian and does not include precision reductions entering from the Hamiltonian simulation (e.g., Trotterization) or phase estimation expected to extract features of this system on quantum hardware.
-Examples of progress in bounding the latter sources of error can be found in Refs.~\cite{Reiher201619152,Poulin:2015:TSS:2871401.2871402,Babbush2015ChemicalBasis,LowChuang2016} }, thereby removing inaccuracies due to field digitization.
-These studies of the NS sampling theorem determined the minimum number of qubits per phonon field required to accurately describe harmonic oscillator (HO) wavefunctions up to a given excitation level of the phonon field~\cite{Somma:2016:QSO:3179430.3179434,Macridin:2018gdw,Macridin:2018oli}.
+In nice work by Macridin, Spentzouris, Amundson and Harnik (MSAH)~\cite{PhysRevLett.121.110504,Macridin:2018oli}, focused on phonon-electron interactions and building upon work by Somma~\cite{Somma:2016:QSO:3179430.3179434}, it was emphasized that the Nyquist-Shannon (NS) sampling theorem should be considered in the architecture of a quantum computer, the mapping of $\phi({\bf x})$ and the implementation of the Hamiltonian to achieve the desired accuracies in quantum simulations.
+The localization of the $\phi({\bf x})$ wavefunction in $\phi$-space and its curvature determine the extent and interval of sampling in $\phi$-space, i.e. $\phi_{\rm max}$ and $\delta_{\phi({\bf x})}$ (which dictate $n_Q$), required to reproduce the $\phi$-space wavefunction with exponential precision, scaling as $|\log|\log |\epsilon_{\rm dig} |||\sim n_Q$, where $\epsilon_{\rm dig}$ is the error introduced through digitization, thereby removing inaccuracies due to field digitization.
+These studies of the NS sampling theorem determined the minimum number of qubits per phonon field required to accurately describe harmonic oscillator (HO) wavefunctions up to a given excitation level of the phonon field~\cite{Somma:2016:QSO:3179430.3179434,PhysRevLett.121.110504,Macridin:2018oli}.
 The digitization errors make contributions that are parametrically smaller than spatial lattice-spacing artifacts and spatial finite-volume effects, which typically scale as $|\log |\epsilon_{\rm latt}||\sim N_Q$, where $\epsilon_{\rm latt}$ is the error introduced by the non-zero spatial lattice spacing.